STORYTELLIN’ PART: 3

 Some sidewalks are just sidewalks, but some are stages for storytellin‘

 I used this sidewalk on my street to get to school and visit my grandma’s house, which was about ten blocks away.
 To me It was more than just a path; it was part of my childhood world.
 Back then, I collected G.I.
-Joe toys, and even at eleven, I still occasionally took them out.
+Joe toys, and even at ten, I still occasionally took them out.
 As an only child in a neighborhood filled with gated apartments, there were no other kids within walking distance to play with.
-My imagination—and those toys—became fuel to my entertainment that summer.
+My imagination—and those toys—became fuel to my entertainment that summer when I turned eleven.

 Hip-hop had entered my periphery at this time, but it wasn’t yet all-encompassing as it would become in the next few years.
 I was aware of rap Music for a year now as I had found, through a friend, a radio station (KDAY 1580 AM) that played new york rap, along with a mix of los Angeles’ own rap and electrofunk when not playing r&B. I used to pop, undulating my arms and body to the likes of the egyptian lover, Ice-t, kraftwerk, and Al-Naafyish, just like any kid who put effort into it during that era.